muckee/slim-authentication-php-template/README.md

 # slim-php-template

-A template repository for Slim 4 PHP framework.
+A template repository for Slim PHP Framework 4 with user authentication.

 ## Getting Started